VIPnytt/UserAgentParser/README.md

 ### When to use it?
 - When parsing `robots.txt` rule sets, for robots online.
-- When parsing the ``X-Robots-Tag`` HTTP-header.
+- When parsing the ``X-Robots-Tag`` HTTP header.
-- When parsing ``Robots meta tags`` in HTML documents
+- When parsing ``Robots meta tags`` in HTML / XHTML documents.

-Note: _Full User-agent strings, like them sent by eg. web-browsers, or found in your log files, are not compatible, this is by design._
+Note: _Full User-agent strings, like them sent by eg. web-browsers, is not compatible, this is by design._
 Supported User-agent string formats are ``UserAgentName/version`` with or without the version tag.
 Eg. ``MyWebCrawler/2.0`` or just ``MyWebCrawler``.